kayr/ezy-query/README.md

     where id = :id;
    ```
 2. Run `./gradlew ezyBuild` to convert your SQL query file to a java class.
 This will generate a java class for you.
-   The class is a `CustomerQueries` will contain two query classes tha can access via the static methods e.g.
+   The class name will be generated based on your file name.
+The class `CustomerQueries` will contain two query classes
-   `CustomerQueries.getAllCustomers()`
+   that can be accessed via the static methods e.g. `CustomerQueries.getAllCustomers()`.
+Below is a snippet of what will
+   be generated.
    ```java
    public class CustomerQueries {
        public static GetAllCustomers getAllCustomers() {...}